 Choosing an Antique Bedroom Dresser

 Choosing an antique dresser can be difficult.
 There may be numerous choices in your area.
-Here are some things you will want to consider.
+Here are some things you that you'll want to consider when looking to add an antique dresser to your home.

-Look at the piece carefully to determine the condition.
+Look at the piece carefully to determine its condition.
 Take the drawers out and examine the dovetailing.
-Check to see if there have been repairs done, or if the piece has been refinished.
-If there are new repairs or the dresser has been painted or refinished it can lose quite a bit of value.
+Check to see if there have been repairs done, or if the piece has been refinished as this can depreciate its value.
+However, signs of wear and tear are normal for antique furniture, and a piece that looks too well-finished might be a high quality reproduction.
+Therefore, these are some characteristics you can expect to find on an antique dresser.

 - Irregular fading in the wood